 Visual History Archive

 Find out how to conduct searches in the Institute's Visual History Archive.
-Log on to our Visual History Archive Online and search the entire catalog of over 52,000 witnesses.
-Watch a sample of over 1,200 video testimonies.
+Log on to our Visual History Archive Online and search the entire catalog of nearly 52,000 witnesses so far catalogued and indexed of the over 53,000 testimonies housed at the Institute.
+Watch a sample of 1,228 video testimonies.

 Learn about the history of the Visual History Archive, including the Institute's efforts to expand its video testimony holdings.